 These applications work in the background and automatically help you save money on pet food the next time you buy from an online shop.
 You may ask how?

 If you access the online shop you purchased from through a cash back app, you directly get paid back a specified percentage of your cost outlay.
 Nothing could beat getting paid for purchasing pet food you were already going to buy in the first place.
-Popular cash back apps you could consider using include Ibotta, Ebates, and Shopkick (use promo code MDR to get a $5 bonus).
+Popular cash back apps you could consider using include Ibotta, Rakuten, and Shopkick.

-- Ebates pays back as much as 2% to 5% of the money you will spend online on your pet’s food.
+- Rakuten (formerly Ebates) pays back as much as 2% to 5% of the money you will spend online on your pet’s food.

 - Ibotta works a little bit differently as you have to answer straightforward questions about the pet food you purchased and upload a snapshot of your receipt before it remits you a percentage of your money back.

-- Shopkick (use promo code MDR to get a $5 bonus) works by paying you for walking into a store that is listed on the Shopkick app.
+- Shopkick works by paying you for walking into a store that is listed on the Shopkick app.
 If you’re one who prefers shopping for your pet food physically, this is a viable option for you.

 Make Your Pet Food at Home

 If you are looking for how to save money on dog food, you really should consider cooking the food at home.
 This assertion doesn’t hold for dogs alone; it also goes for cats and birds, as well as reptiles, rodents, and other small pets.

 Good to Know: Homemade food doesn’t only help you save on human food alone; it also helps you to save money on pet food too.
 Making homemade pet food is not complicated at all as you can easily get raw ingredients from your immediate vicinity and for friendly prices at that.